PaulStSmith/URLShortener/ReadMe.md

 In this project I used _NHibernate_ (https://nhibernate.info/) for database connection.
 It's a personal preference due the fact that I've been using it for a long time now.

-In the ```appsettings.json``` file, locate se section named “Hibernate”, and within it there are two values that need to be changed, according to the following table:
+In the ```appsettings.json``` file, locate the section named “Hibernate”, and within it there are two values that need to be changed, according to the following table:

 | DBMS       | Driver                            | Dialect                              |
 |------------|-----------------------------------|--------------------------------------|